 The last day of attendance for both official and unofficial withdrawals is determined by the attendance records maintained by the instructor.
 Ranken Technical College requires instructors to maintain attendance records for all courses.
 The last day of attendance (as determined by the instructor) is the last day the student actively participated in the class.
 Ranken Technical College measures its programs in credit hours; therefore, withdrawal during the semester is considered withdrawal during a "payment period."
 According to the Return of Title IV Aid formula, students "earn" their financial aid on the basis of the portion of the semester that has been completed in conjunction with the "institutional charges" that have been accrued for that semester.
+The percentage of "earned" financial aid is determined by the length of time the student attended.
+If the student attended more than 60% of the enrollment period (based on the beginning and ending dates of the semester), then the student will have "earned" all of their financial aid for the period of enrollment in which they withdrew.
+If the student does not complete at least 60% of the period of enrollment then they may be eligible for a prorated percentage of their financial aid based on the length of the semester and the number of days that were completed prior to withdrawing.
 The College also "earns" a portion of the financial aid.